govuk-one-login/observability-infrastructure/lambdalayer/README.md

 ...
 ```

-### Notes

-When using Java, please ensure you have a minimum of 1.5GB of RAM for the layer to run with.
-This is not necessary with NodeJS or Python.
-Please see the Dynatrace [documentation](https://www.dynatrace.com/support/help/shortlink/aws-lambda-extension#lambda-java-rt-mem-limit).

-## Updating the layers

-The update-layers workflow runs on a weekly basis and updates the layers, but it can also be executed manually.

 ## Lambda Layer Deployment

 Deployment workflows are triggered based on Git events and corresponding AWS Secrets Manager secrets: